The twisted G$_2$ equation for strong G$_2$-structures with torsion: Examples of -structures evolving under the Laplacian coflow

 is adapted to the $\G_2$-structure $\f(t)$, and the manifold $\SU(2)\times\SU(2)\times\U(1)$ splits as the Riemannian product of the $3$-sphere $S^3\cong\SU(2)$ endowed with the metric $g_{\f(t)}|_{S^3} = \left(2\exp(t)-1\right) \sum_{k=1}^3e^k\odot e^k$ and the homogeneous Hopf surface $X^4= \SU(2)\times\U(1)$ endowed with the metric $g_{\f(t)}|_{X^4} = \sum_{k=4}^7e^k\odot e^k$.
 In particular, the $3$-sphere is an associative submanifold of $\SU(2)\times\SU(2)\times\U(1)$ and its volume increases exponentially along the flow, while the Hopf surface $X^4$ is a coassociative submanifold of $\SU(2)\times\SU(2)\times\U(1)$ and its volume is fixed along the flow.

 {\bf Acknowledgements.} The authors were supported by GNSAGA of INdAM and by the project PRIN 2017 ``Real and Complex Manifolds: Topology, Geometry and Holomorphic Dynamics''.
-A.F.~is also supported by a grant from the Simons Foundation ($\#$944448).
+A.F.~and A.R.~were also supported by the project PRIN 2022 "Real and Complex Manifolds: Geometry and Holomorphic Dynamics".
+A.F.~was also supported by a grant from the Simons Foundation ($\#$944448).
 The authors would like to thank Mario Garcia-Fern\'andez for useful conversations.